kyleduongg/Quick-Bites-vs.-Slow-Feasts/README.md

 - **avg_rating** (Quantitative): average user rating (1-5)
 - **calories** (Quantitative): calories per serving

 All four of these are quantitative features.
 I also did not include any ordinal or nominal features in the baseline model, so there was no need for any one-hot encoding or other categorical encodings.
 Before fitting the model, I also standardized all four numeric features using **StandardScaler** inside a ColumnTransformer, so that each feature has a mean of 0 and variance 1.
+We split the data into an 80% training set and a 20% test set in order to assess how well the model is able to generalize to unseen recipes.
 This helps the linear regression treat all features on a comparable scale but doesn't change the fundamental predictions.

 Here were the results for our multiple linear regression model: